mjbuckley/react-redux-todo-app/notes.md

 TODOS

-- Decide where to place clear todos link and how to style.
 - Build this and have on github pages and link to in readme.
 - Update readme.
 App is now more changed from tutorial.
 Include link to active site.
 - Should I move notes elsewhere and then delete this file?